Destroyer-official/Destroyer_P2P/README.md

 |:-------:|:------:|:--------------:|:-----------:|
 | 2.5.3   | ACTIVE | MAXIMUM        | JUNE 2025   |

 **⚠️ CRITICAL SECURITY NOTICE [JUNE 2025]:** Certificate exchange mechanism has been hardened with improved ChaCha20Poly1305 implementation, proper HKDF-SHA256 key derivation, and enhanced error handling.
-This reinforcement addresses potential vulnerabilities in the peer authentication process, providing verified end-to-end security across all communication layers.
+This reinforcement addresses a critical vulnerability in the peer authentication process that could expose certificates in plaintext.
+A comprehensive test suite has been added to verify the fix and prevent regression.
+See the [Security Advisories](#-security-advisories-) section for details.

 ## ⚔️ CORE CAPABILITIES ⚔️